jupyterhub/zero-to-jupyterhub-k8s/doc/source/advanced.md

 ## Pre-pulling Images for Faster Startup

-When user images are of non-trivial sizes (as most of them are), **pre-pulling** the images on all nodes significantly decreases the amount of time it takes to start a user's server.
-Without pre-pulling, sometimes it can take upto 5-10 minutes for a user's server to launch.
-With pre-pulling, it is cut down to a few seconds in most cases.
+Pulling and building a user's images forces a user to wait before the user's server is started.
+Sometimes, the wait can be 5 to 10 minutes. **Pre-pulling** the images on all the nodes can cut this wait time to a few seconds.
+Let's look at how pre-pulling works.

+### Pre-pulling basics

-By default, the user container image is pulled on to all nodes whenever a `helm install` or `helm upgrade` is performed.
-This causes `helm install` and `helm upgrade` to take several minutes, but mostly that is worth it since it makes user startup performance much faster.
-By default `helm install` or `helm upgrade` will wait for 5minutes before giving up.
-You can configure this by passing the `--wait <seconds>` flag to either of them.
+With **pre-pulling**, which is enabled by default, the user's container image is pulled on all nodes whenever a `helm install` or `helm upgrade` is performed.
+While this causes `helm install` and `helm upgrade` to take several minutes, this time makes the user startup experience faster and more pleasant.

+With the default **pre-pulling** setting, a `helm install` or `helm upgrade` will cause the system to wait for 5 minutes to begin pulling the images before timing out.
+This wait time is configurable by passing the `--wait <seconds>` flag to the `helm` commands.

+We recommend using pre-pulling.
+For the rare cases where you have a good reason to disable it, pre-pulling can be disabled.
 To disable the pre-pulling during `helm install` and `helm upgrade`, you can use the following snippet in your `config.yaml`:

 ```yaml